fw-ai-external/reward-kit/development/mcp_forkable_design.md

     *   A Docker environment where the `RK Intermediary Server` can run and has permissions to interact with the Docker daemon.
     *   Backend MCP server Docker images can expose either an **HTTP MCP transport** (listening on a port) or an **stdio MCP transport** (interacting via stdin/stdout).
 The orchestrator must handle both.
     *   For HTTP transport, images should expose a port.
 For stdio, they should be configured to read MCP messages from stdin and write responses to stdout.
-    *   Template data (optional) for stateful backends, either baked into images or mountable for `docker commit` workflows.
+    *   Template data (optional) for stateful backends can be provided in two main ways:
+        *   Baked into images or mounted into a temporary container for a `docker commit` workflow (image-based forking).
+        *   As a host directory whose contents are copied to unique per-instance host directories, which are then mounted into containers (volume-based forking, suitable for filesystem-like backends).
+The `template_data_path_host` configuration field supports this.
     *   Startup checks for stdio servers might be simpler (e.g., container is running) compared to HTTP pings, unless a specific stdio health check tool is available.
 3.  **For Remote Orchestration Proxy Mode**:
     *   A customer-provided remote orchestration API (e.g., Kubernetes-based, custom HTTP API, or another MCP server for orchestration).